Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 We were now in Bass Creek again and looking at a collection of signs pointing to the five-meter “life-over” we had just negotiated.
 Whoever put them there clearly wants you to head for the narrow channel we had just come up rather than looking for a no-longer operational boardwalk!
 The broken-line trail indicated on that 1990’s vintage Natural Resources Canada topo map above does not help matters!
 In the image below you can see what may be the remains of some of that boardwalk in front of the cottage.

-We paddled south on Bass Creek past the property and soon beached the canoe and scampered up that hilltop you see in the photo below.
+We paddled south on Bass Creek past the property.
+We really should have stepped ashore and checked out the remains of the boardwalk and snapped some photos but we did not want to annoy the owners.
+In retrospect, we realize they probably weren’t there anyway!
+We paddled down the creek and soon beached the canoe and scampered up that hilltop you see in the photo below.

 We spent a half-hour enjoying the views from our hilltop viewpoint and expressed the “wow” concept several times in different ways!
 This was an unexpected bonus thrown in on top of what was already a fantastic scenic paddling trip.
 I’m glad we took the time to get out of the canoe and scamper up the rock.
 Sometimes my brother and I can get too focused on getting those kilometers in!